Bruce Springsteen faces charges after being arrested for drink driving

 He was cited for DWI, reckless driving and consuming alcohol in a closed area.
 He will appear in court sometime in the coming weeks (per TMZ).

-News of Springsteen’s arrest comes days after he appeared in Jeep’s Super Bowl ad – his first ever TV commercial.
+“It would be inappropriate for us to comment on the details of a matter we have only read about and we cannot substantiate,” a spokesperson for Jeep told Rolling Stone.

+“But it’s also right that we pause our Big Game commercial until the actual facts can be established.
+Its message of community and unity is as relevant as ever.
+As is the message that drinking and driving can never be condoned.”

-After resisting corporate partnerships for most of his career, Springsteen has finally become the subject of an advert after being chased by Jeep’s head of marketing Olivier Francois for a decade.
+After resisting corporate partnerships for most of his career, Springsteen finally became the subject of an advert after being chased by Jeep’s head of marketing Olivier Francois for a decade.
+It marked the musician’s first television commercial appearance.

 The advert, which is soundtracked by an ambient score created by Springsteen and his producer Rob Aniello, tackles the theme of a need for unity, similar to that which Joe Biden preached in his inauguration speech when becoming US president last month.